SamuelJansen/python-framework/README.md

 - OpenApiDocumentation
 - JwtSecutiry
 - Suport for services, validators, helpers, converters, mappers, and repository
-- SqlAlhemyProxy without the need to "open connection" due to circular import issues
+- SqlAlhemyProxy without the need to "open connection" due to circular import issues.
+You call them and it works like a horse

 ### Requirements
 - Add `python_framework==0.1.0.post05` in your `requirements.txt` file